SAFETY and RULES

 THE GOLDEN RULE: IF IN DOUBT, DON’T GO OUT!

-Please read through the ARC Safety Guidelines and Water Rules and familiarise yourself with the Chart of Principal Hazards in the Local Training Water below.
+Please read through the ARC Safety Guidelines and Water Rules and familiarise yourself with the rules of navigation above.

 Avon Rowing Club Safety Guidelines and Water Rules